-The main difference between how inverter air conditioners work compared to non-inverters is the compressor.
-In a conventional, non-inverter air conditioner, the compressor only has two speeds it can run at to maintain your home’s desired temperature – on and off, or 100 per cent and 0 per cent.
+The main difference between how inverter air conditioning systems work compared to non-inverters is the compressor.
+In a conventional, non-inverter air conditioner, the compressor only has two speeds it can run at to maintain your home’s desired temperature – on and off, or 100% and 0%.

 On the other hand, an inverter-driven compressor keeps the motor turned on continuously and adjusts the speed to vary the temperature.
 This means the power used can vary between 0 and 100 per cent.
 This is more energy-efficient than turning the motor on and off repeatedly.

-Inverter vs. non-inverter is analogous to a marathon runner vs. a sprinter.
+Inverter AC vs non-inverter is analogous to a marathon runner vs a sprinter.
 A non-inverter air conditioner is like a short distance sprinter, using up more energy in short bursts.
 The inverter is the marathon runner, who goes at a steady pace and is more energy-efficient.

-So if you’ve purchased a 6kW split system with inverter technology, that means it won’t always be running at a 6kW capacity.
-It could be running at a lower capacity or could even run at higher than a 100 per cent capacity for short times.
+So, if you’ve purchased a 6kW split system with inverter technology, that means it won’t always be running at a 6kW capacity.
+It could be running at a lower capacity or could even run at higher than a 100% capacity for short times.

 Having an inverter air conditioner means you get to experience a range of great benefits.
 First, and most obvious, is increased energy efficiency, and so considerably cheaper energy bills.

-Heating and cooling in the home accounts for 20 to 50 per cent of your energy bill.
-So if your inverter air conditioner uses 58 per cent less energy, then your energy bill will be 11.6 to 29 per cent cheaper!
+Heating and cooling in the home accounts for 20 to 50% of your energy bill.
+So, if using your inverter air conditioner mean 58% less energy consumption, then your energy bill will be 11.6 to 29% cheaper!

 Increased environmental friendliness is often coupled with energy efficiency.
 Installing an inverter air conditioner is the more eco-friendly option too!

-The variable speed of the compressor-motor means inverter air conditioning is quieter too.
+The variable speed compressor motor means inverter air conditioning is quieter too.
 Instead of working at full capacity all the time, an inverter ac can operate at lower capacities which are quieter.
 By turning on and off continuously, a non-inverter air conditioner will be more annoying as it switches from silent to noisy repeatedly.

-Remember how we said an inverter air conditioner can work over 100 per cent capacity for a short time?
+Remember how we said an inverter air conditioner can work over 100% capacity for a short time?
 This means you can enjoy faster heating and cooling with an inverter air con and reach your desired temperature more quickly.